rugtres/programming4biologists/getting-started.md

 Visual Studio Code (VSCode for short) is an advanced text editor that is cross-platform.
 It works on Windows, Mac, or Linux OS.
 We will use VSCode to learn C++, so buckle up and let's get started!
+Follow the instructions below to install VSCode on your computer **before the start of the course**, be it Windows, Mac or Linux.
+Check out the videos for help!

 * Table of Contents
 {:toc}